Challenge

 Before writing any code, we spent two weeks inside the clinics.
 We mapped out existing frictions to ensure our new system would solve problems, not just digitize them.

-We shadowed 34 physicians across 5 specialities.
+We shadowed physicians across multiple specialities.
 Instead of guessing, we mapped out exactly why their previous telehealth pilot failed.

 The generic video tool didn't handle prescriptions or documentation.
 Virtual consults required more administrative effort than in-person ones.
 Physicians didn't reject virtual care; they rejected a tool that made their jobs harder.